 Nevada Volunteers reimburses programs for approved and budgeted expenditures that have already been incurred.
 Programs are required to submit payment requests to the Commission monthly and on at least a quarterly basis.
-In some cases, Nevada Volunteers may approve up to one month of advance for start-up funds.
-Under no circumstances will Nevada Volunteers advance funds or reimburse programs for unauthorized or unallowable expenses.
 Payment requests are made through submission of the PER in the OnCorps system.
 Once a PER is approved, payments are processed by Nevada Volunteers.
 Typically, programs can expect to receive payments within two weeks of the regularly scheduled accounts payable run days of the 5th or 20th of each month.
 All programs must pay special attention to this timetable to avoid potential cash flow problems.